chrismckelt/r-course/8-machine-learning/assignment.md

 ## [1]  20 160
 ```

+The 'classe' variable is the indicator of the training outcome.
+Classe 'A' corresponds to the specified execution of the exercise, while the other 4 classes correspond to common mistakes.
+Below shows a plot of the distribution of this variable throughout the training set.
 ![](assignment_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

 ## Cleaning Data
-#### remove columns where ALL values are NA --> https://stackoverflow.com/questions/2643939/remove-columns-from-dataframe-where-all-values-are-na
+To clean up the data we remove columns where ALL values are NA

 ```r
 data.training <- data.training[, colSums(is.na(data.training)) == 0]